SirLemmings/Semaphore-Demo/Semaphore/README.md

 # Welcome to the proof-of-concept implementation for Semaphore

 ## Running a node
+Dependencise can be installed by running

+    pip install -r requirements.txt

 To run a node on your local network, run node.py